-From 15 February to 23 June 2017 the exhibition halls of Biblioteca Medicea Laurenziana, will host "Tesori inesplorati.
+From 15 February to 23 June 2017 (extended until 29th september) the exhibition halls of Biblioteca Medicea Laurenziana, will host "Tesori inesplorati.
 Le Biblioteche dell’Università di Firenze in mostra", an exhibit of the hidden treasures held by the University of Florence Libraries.

 An online exhibition is avalable alongside the material exhibition and will be permanently accessible.

 The bibliographic patrimony of the University counts over 3.8 million volumes, many of which are antique, rare or valuable items drawing scholars and researchers from all over the world.
 A wealth of riches awaiting to be discoovered that the University of Florence is adamant to present to the entire town.